We Know our Sources: New Day Organics

 There’s a human-rights aspect as well, Noreen explains.
 Not only are indigenous people being forced off their lands to make room for more farms, but laborers are often pressed into service at very low wages and exposed to abundant use of pesticides.

 “I just don’t feel comfortable being a part of that industry,” Noreen says.
-“And I think using plant-based alternatives like shea butter, cocoa butter, and coconut milk is a beautiful alternative.
+“And I think using plant-based alternatives like organic shea butter, organic cocoa butter, and organic mango butter is a more ethical alternative.

 “Is it more expensive?
 Absolutely.
-My soap bars retail for a premium.
-But,” she adds, “they are large; luxurious; and entirely hand-crafted by a small group of amazing women, here in Bath Township.
-So, despite the rising costs, we choose to stay palm-oil free – and I believe our products are better for it.”
+My soap bars retail higher than others because of the use of premium ingredients.
+And,” she adds, “they are large; luxurious; and entirely hand-crafted by a small group of amazing women, right here in Bath Township, Ohio.
+So, despite the rising costs, we choose to stay palm-oil free – and I believe our products, our customers, and our planet are better for it.”

 New Day products are also crafted without the use of parabens, phthalates, or other potentially endocrine-disrupting chemicals.
 Nor do they contain sulfates, petroleum products, or synthetic colors or fragrances.
 Many of them are also vegan, and all have been formulated for sensitive skin, with a complete list of ingredients on the label.
 “This is how you know you are getting the cleanest skin care available when you buy New Day Organics.
-There shouldn’t be a gap between ‘natural’ and ‘luxurious’,” she adds.
+There shouldn’t be a gap between ‘natural,’ ‘luxurious’, and ‘ethical’” she adds.

 A Top-Down Image of an Assortment of New Day Organics Products on a Wood Serving Tray